machine/machine.specifications/README.markdown

 }
 ```

-An It statement without an assignment will be reported by the test runner in the "Pending" state.
+An `It` statement without an assignment will be reported by the test runner in the "Not implemented" state.
 You may find that "stubbing" your assertions like this helps you practice TDD.

 ```csharp
 It should_list_your_authorized_actions;